uwplse/Cassius/README.md

 =============================

 VizAssert automatically checks formal properties about the possible renderings of a web page.
-Its main contributions are (§1.3):
+Its main contributions are (Section 1.3):

 1. A language to express visual layout properties.
 2. A formalization of line height, margin collapsing, and floating